by far surpassed our expectations. Portugal is a fascinating

 But it is not only the flowers, which make the historic cities

 so attractive.
-It is as well the magnificent multi cultural architectural
+It is the magnificent cultural heritage

 styles of the edifices and monuments which come from the Roman and